D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes: Methodology

-\paragraph{Pointmap alignment in static regions.} The regression loss in DUSt3R inherently aligns 3D pointmaps using camera pose alone.
+Given our SDAP representation equipped with occlusion and dynamic masks, we formulate our training objective as confidence-aware 3D regression~\cite{wang2024dust3r}, leveraging these masks to achieve enhanced stability.
+To effectively account for the distinct characteristics of static and dynamic regions, we introduce two separate objective functions, each explicitly designed to handle the respective scenarios and ensure accurate reconstruction in both cases. \paragraph{Pointmap alignment in static regions.} The regression loss in DUSt3R inherently aligns 3D pointmaps using camera pose alone.
 To ensure alignment focuses solely on static regions within image \(I^2\), we employ the dynamic mask ${M}_\mathrm{dyn}$ and restrict the computation of the regression loss accordingly.
 Thus, we modify the regression loss $\mathcal{L}_{\text{regr}}$ as follows:

 To account for errorneously defined GT pointmaps, we additionally introduce a confidence-aware loss in static regions, \(\mathcal{L}_{\text{static}}\), to incorporate uncertainties into the alignment process: